Comparison of theory and experiment for radiative characteristics in neutral thulium: Results

 The final states of the desired transitions, except those leading to the ground configuration doublet $^2F^o$, have even parity.
 In Table~\ref{tab:spectrum_even}, we present the results for the low-lying states of even parity.
 We provide a comparison of the energy levels and Land\'e $g$ factors obtained in the pure CI and CI+MBPT models with the experimental data from the NIST ASD~\cite{NIST} and recent theoretical predictions by Li and Dzuba~\cite{li_20}.
 For both models, the energy of the lowest state is normalized to the experimental value.

-It is evident from Table~\ref{tab:spectrum_even} that here the excitations to the $Q$ subspace are crucial.
+\st{It is evident from Table~}\ref{tab:spectrum_even} \st{that here the excitations to the $Q$ subspace are crucial}.
 The low-energy part of the \Tm\ spectrum with even parity comprises levels belonging to either the $4f^{12} 5d 6s^2$ or $4f^{13} 6s 6p$ nonrelativistic configurations.
-In the simpler pure CI calculation, which considers the $P$ subspace only, the levels of the latter configuration are too low, resulting in approximately a $25\%$ deviation from the experimental values.
+In the simpler, pure CI calculation, which considers the $P$ subspace only, the levels of the latter configuration are too low, resulting in an approximately $25\%$ deviation from the experimental values.
 In the more advanced CI+MBPT calculation (see Eqs.~\eqref{Eq:CI+MBPT}), which accounts for both $P$ and $Q$ subspaces, these levels are elevated, leading to much better agreement with the experimental data.
 Meanwhile, the agreement for the levels of the other configuration remains largely unchanged.
-In fact, the account for the $Q$ subspace pushes the levels of the $4f^{13} 6s 6p$ configuration slightly above the experiment values, while the levels of the $4f^{12} 5d 6s^2$ configuration remain slightly below.
-The calculated Land\'e $g$ factors exhibit only minor dependence on the calculation model and are not shown for the pure CI calculation.
+In fact, the account for the $Q$ subspace pushes the levels of the $4f^{13} 6s 6p$ configuration slightly above the experimental values, while the levels of the $4f^{12} 5d 6s^2$ configuration remain slightly below.
+Overall, the excitations to the $Q$ subspace, taken into account in the CI+MBPT, but not in the pure CI model, are crucial for even-parity levels.
+The computed Land\'e $g$ factors exhibit only a minor dependence on the calculation model and are not shown for the pure CI calculation.
 It is worth noting that we display only the energy intervals for both models, even though their absolute energy values naturally differ.
 As the odd and even levels are calculated using different models, we apply additional normalization for presenting the energies of the even parity levels.
 This is not critical, as we ultimately use the experimental energies in calculating transition probabilities in Section~\ref{subsec:E1}.

 Li and Dzuba \cite{li_20} recently calculated the electronic structure of \Tm\ using an approach that also combines configuration interaction with perturbation theory \cite{DBHF17}.
 They presented low-lying levels of even parity with $3/2 \leqslant J \leqslant 9/2$, which are connected by electric dipole transitions to the ground configuration doublet.
 As can be seen from the table, their results also show good agreement with the experimental data, especially for the levels of the $4f^{13} 6s 6p$ configuration.
 However, they did notice a discrepancy between their calculated $g$ factors and experimental values for a few states ~\cite{li_20}.
 It is revealed that the discrepancy arose because they inadvertently compared their levels \numrange{12}{14} (not shown here) to the NIST data for different levels.
 The correct comparison resolves the discrepancy.